Understanding and configuring Windows Connection Manager

 Even though the link speed influences routing behavior among currently connected interfaces, Windows does not make connectivity decisions based on the link speed or throughput of a network.
 It is not possible to configure Windows to change its connection preference between a mobile broadband network and a Wi-Fi network based on the current speed of the mobile broadband network.
 If both are connected, the user or a desktop app can change route metrics to influence routing preferences.

-If Windows detects that the currently connected Wi-Fi network has very low signal strength, it may choose to connect a mobile broadband network (if permitted by policy) to avoid disrupting network connectivity.
+For Windows 8 and Windows 8.1, if Windows detects that the currently connected Wi-Fi network has very low signal strength, it may choose to connect a mobile broadband network (if permitted by policy) to avoid disrupting network connectivity.
 This helps to smooth the transition when a user is moving away from a wireless access point.

 Windows does not disconnect a more preferred Wi-Fi network until the signal strength cannot maintain the connection.
 If signal strength improves, Windows may soft-disconnect the mobile broadband adapter.